ntulenev/WebSocketMockServer/README.md

 # WebSocketMockServer

-### Service that helps frontend team to test web socket integration when backend is not ready with predefined request/responses.
+### Service that helps frontend team test web socket integration when backend is not ready.

 First version with simple request/response data from appsettings.